finity69x2/media-volume-preset-row/README.md

-# cover-position-preset-row
+# THIS IS A WORK IN PROGRESS.
+DON"T USE IT YET!!!

-Provides a means to program 3 preset position settings for programmable cover entities selectable from a Lovelace button row.
-This plugin will also accept a "cover group" as the entity_id.
+# media-volume-preset-row

-This pluig-in was inspired by user @ktownsend-personal on the Home Assistant forum (community.home-assistant.io) as a thematically complementary plug-in for my other various control rows.
+Provides a means to program 4 preset volume settings for media entities selectable from a Lovelace button row.
+This plugin will also accept a "media group" as the entity_id.

 This element is completely theme-able to provide a match to the other control rows to provide a consistent look for the different elements in your Lovelace frontend